ragog/opentelemetry-collector-stack/README.md

 ## Technical Details

-When you deploy this collector and stack from the Railway template by clicking the button above, each of the following services will be deployed.
+When you deploy this collector and stack from the Railway template by clicking the button above, each of the following services will be deployed

 ### OpenTelemetry Collector